Rising star Lippo de Carrere caps sensational HH The Amir Sword Festival

 Over in Riyadh on the flagship Saudi Cup card, Wathnan Racing’s runners were also to the fore.
 Royal Ascot hero Lazzat was only narrowly beaten when second in the G2 1351 Turf Sprint while Tumbarumba posted another mighty effort to take third in a strong field for the G1 Saudi Cup behind two Breeders’ Cup winners of last November, Forever Young and Nysos.

-Completing another successful spell for the Hamad Al Jehani team in the Middle East, on Sunday David Of Athens posted back-to-back wins at Jebel Ali when dead-heating with Masmak in the G3 Jebel Ali Mile.
+Completing another successful spell for the Hamad Al-Jehani team in the Middle East, on Sunday David Of Athens posted back-to-back wins at Jebel Ali when dead-heating with Masmak in the G3 Jebel Ali Mile.

 Back to News